 The largest Torrey pine tree is located just south of Santa Barbara, in Carpinteria.
-The tree, which is named The Wardholme Torrey Pine was planted as a seedling by Judge Thomas Ward in 1888.
-The story goes, that this tree was planted as part of a contest to see who could grow the largest Torrey pine tree.
+The tree named The Wardholme Torrey Pine was planted as a seedling by Judge Thomas Ward in 1888.
+The story goes that this tree was planted as part of a contest to see who could grow the largest Torrey pine tree.

 I can not wait to visit this tree!
 The Wardholme Torry pine tree can be found in a vacant off of Carpinteria Ave, between Walnut and Maple Avenues.

-Update- On July 10th, my husband and I were able to visit the Wardholme Torrey Pine tree!
+Update- On July 10th, my husband and I visited the Wardholme Torrey Pine tree!
 To learn more, click on the link provided!